OSS-Dev-Course-PKU/2022Fall-1900013044-Lab1/README.md

 ## Possible Choices

-Continue to contribute to SGL(Scalable Graph Learning) Project
+- Continue to contribute to SGL(Scalable Graph Learning) Project
+- Contribute to a project aiming for Chinese translation of some excellent CS courses